 ‘MPTC’ means, for the relevant market time unit(s), the maximum permanent technical capacity which is the maximum continuous active power which a cross-zonal network element (interconnector/HVDC system) is capable of transmitting (taking into account potential reduced availability due to planned and unplanned outages of the interconnector asset).
 This parameter is defined by the interconnector’s asset operators, and only considers the interconnector asset availability.

-In this IU CC Methodology Proposal, unless the context requires otherwise:
+In this IU CC Methodology, unless the context requires otherwise:

 the singular indicates the plural and vice versa;

-headings are inserted for convenience only and do not affect the interpretation of this proposal; and
+headings are inserted for convenience only and do not affect the interpretation of this methodology; and

 any reference to legislation, regulations, directives, orders, instruments, codes or any other enactment shall include any modification, extension or re-enactment of it when in force.

-Article 3 Application of this proposal
+Article 3 Application of this methodology

-This IU CC methodology Proposal applies solely to long-term cross-zonal capacity calculation within the IU Region.
-Common capacity calculation methodologies within other Capacity Calculation Regions or other timeframes are outside the scope of this proposal.
+This IU CC methodology applies solely to long-term cross-zonal capacity calculation within the IU Region.
+Common capacity calculation methodologies within other Capacity Calculation Regions or other timeframes are outside the scope of this methodology.

 TITLE 2 Long-term cross-zonal capacity calculation